 Now that we have an understanding of how a wildcard will work, let’s discuss the end to end.

-How to setup >10mb union to increase size of google sheets insights in tableau desktop.
+How to setup >10mb union

 Connect to the googlesheet.
 Tableau desktop made this workflow a one click button on left side of opening screen.
 Requiring two clicks in total.